JMDKC/artangled-hugo/content/posts/2025-02-16-kosuth-spruth-magers.md

   - London
 ---

-Joseph Kosuth is one of the most severe and strict of conceptual artists, saying over and over again in his public statements that he’s all about the _idea._ To him, a viewer getting aesthetic pleasure from his works would be besides the point.
-I hope he doesn’t mind then that that’s exactly what I got from his [latest London exhibition](https://spruethmagers.com/exhibitions/joseph-kosuth-the-question-london/), a small but career-spanning collection of prints and neons at Sprüth Magers.
+Joseph Kosuth is one of the most severe and strict of conceptual artists.
+He's all about the _idea._ To him, a viewer getting aesthetic pleasure from his works would be besides the point.
+I hope he doesn’t mind, then, that that’s exactly what I got from his [latest London exhibition](https://spruethmagers.com/exhibitions/joseph-kosuth-the-question-london/), a small but career-spanning collection of prints and neons at Sprüth Magers.

 The neons especially.
 I visited on a dark winter evening, just before closing, promising the gallery assistant on the front desk that I wouldn’t be too long.
 The curators have made the smart choice to use punishingly bright overhead lights, and to remove the blinds from the gallery’s large windows.
 As a result, the neon glowed brightly through the glass, casting reflections on the Mayfair streets and roofs beyond.